ewald-lab/ewald-lab-website/handbook/docs/git-repo.md

 Files in the analysis folder should be numbered based on the order in which they should be executed (ie. 00.download_data.py, 01.descripe_exp_design.py, 02.filter_normalize.py, etc).
 You'll notice that there is a separate environment for each analysis module.
 This helps keeps environments more lightweight, hopefully reducing dependency conflicts across the entire repository.

+The analysis template enforces Python code linting using Ruff.
+A linter analyzes the code to ensure it follows best practices and consistent style guidelines.
+This helps developers catch mistakes early, maintain clean and readable code, and improve overall code quality across a project.

 ## Repository as a lab notebook

 If you encounter an issue with the data, an open question that needs discussion, or generate cool results, please describe these in GitHub issues within the repository and tag Jess or other team members instead of sending an email.
 This keeps a clear record of all project-related troubleshooting, questions, and milestones.
 This is very helfpul for onboarding new team members to help out with the project, or for reminding ourselves of the reasons why particular decisions were made - this becomes very important for multi-year projects!
 The only exceptions are discussions that require confidentiality (use email) or quick reminder-type questions (use Slack).
 Keep in mind that most repositories will be made public eventually, including all associated GitHub Issues, so this is extra motiviation to keep things professional.